nikolaybotev/ssdbench/README.md

 ```

 Hint: you can discover the disk identifier (`DISK_ID` above) using Disk Utility: select the disk in Disk Utility from
-the NavBar on the left, and press Cmd-I, then look at the BSD device node (3rd item in the list in the Data Info popup
+the NavBar on the left, and press `Cmd-I`, then look at the BSD device node (3rd item in the list in the Data Info popup
 window; the disk identifier is the word disk followed by a number, excluding the "s..." portion of the BSD device
 node).